Electric Dipole Moments in the Minimal Scotogenic Model: Electron Electric Dipole Moment

 The first term in Eq.~(\ref{eq:edm}) corresponds to the contribution of diagrams (a1), (a2), (a3), (b1) and (b2), all involving Majorana fermion propagators, they hence pick up the Majorana mass of the singlet fermions in the propagators which can be regarded as lepton number violation; they thus contribute to the Majorana type loop function $I_M(x_i,x_j)$.
 The second term in Eq.~(\ref{eq:edm}) stems from diagrams (c1) and (c2) with Dirac fermion propagators contributing to the Dirac type loop function $I_D(x_i,x_j)$.
 The explicit expressions of the loop functions $I_{M,D}(x_i,x_j)$ are given in the Appendix.
 Interestingly, one can see from the definition of Eq.~(\ref{eq:phase}) that the phase factors $J_{ij\alpha\beta}^M$ and $J_{ij\alpha\beta}^D$ are anti-symmetric under the exchange of $i$ and $j$.
 Thus, only the anti-symmetric part of the loop functions $I_M(x_i,x_j)$ and $I_D(x_i,x_j)$ contributes to the charged lepton EDMs.
 For this reason, the general formula of Eq.~(\ref{eq:edm}) can be further simplified in our case, where $i,j=1,2$, by taking into account the anti-symmetric character of both phase factors and loop functions as follows

 As for the expression for the electron EDM ($\alpha=e$), one obtains

 with

-The behaviour of the loop functions $I_M(x_i,x_j)$ and $I_D(x_i,x_j)$ that have been numerically evaluated, are shown in Fig.~\ref{fig:loop_f} as a function of $x_i$ for several values of $x_j$.
-One can see that both loop functions are of the same order in most of the parameter space, and that the maximal values are $\mathcal{O}(0.01)$ when there is a large hierarchy between the masses of the two sterile states, $x_i\ll x_j$ ($i$ and $j$ can be interchanged, as discussed above).
-Conversely, these loop functions are suppressed for larger new particle masses, $m_i$ and $m_{\eta^+}$.
-Furthermore, since the loop functions are anti-symmetric under the exchange of $i\leftrightarrow j$, they would also be suppressed if $m_i$ and $m_j$ are extremely degenerate as can be noticed from Fig.~\ref{fig:loop_f}.
+The behaviour of the loop function $I_M(x_i,x_j)$ that has been numerically evaluated, is shown in Fig.~\ref{fig:loop_f} as a function of $x_i$ for several values of $x_j$.
+Note that the loop function $I_D(x_i,x_j)$ is exactly zero as explained in Appendix.
+One can see that the maximal values are $\mathcal{O}(0.01)$ when there is a large hierarchy between the masses of the two sterile states, $x_i\ll x_j$ ($i$ and $j$ can be interchanged, as discussed above).
+Conversely, this loop function is suppressed for larger new particle masses, $m_i$ and $m_{\eta^+}$.
+Furthermore, since the loop function is anti-symmetric under the exchange of $i\leftrightarrow j$, this would also be suppressed if $m_i$ and $m_j$ are extremely degenerate as can be noticed from Fig.~\ref{fig:loop_f}.